 Bruce K. Fenton is a partner in the Commercial Department of Pepper Hamilton LLP.
+He is chair of the firm’s Private Equity Practice Group and Investment Funds Industry Group.
 He serves as secretary of the Pepper partnership and is a former member of the firm’s Executive Committee.

 Mr. Fenton concentrates his practice in private equity transactions.
-His practice includes mergers and acquisitions and the related financing, as well as securities and general corporate counseling, both domestically and internationally.
-He also structures and documents limited liability companies, partnerships and joint ventures.
+His practice includes mergers and acquisitions, and working closely with the firm’s leveraged finance lawyers on the related financing of those deals (both domestically and internationally), as well as private placements and general corporate counseling.
+He advises both investors and emerging growth businesses in connection with venture capital investments, and also structures and documents limited liability companies, partnerships and joint ventures.

 Mergers and Acquisitions

-- acquisition and related financing by a private equity firm of the largest toothpick manufacturer in the United States; represented purchaser
+- acquisition and related financing by a private equity firm of the largest toothpick manufacturer in the United States

-- acquisition and related financing by a private equity firm of a $350+ million international specialist life sciences company; represented purchaser
+- acquisition and related financing by a private equity firm of a $350+ million international specialist life sciences company

-- acquisition and related financing of a metal screw and fastener manufacturer by a middle-market private equity firm; represented purchaser.
+- acquisition and related financing of a metal screw and fastener manufacturer by a middle-market private equity firm.

-- disposition of a major U.S. trucking company valued in excess of $230 million; represented seller
+- disposition of a major U.S. trucking company valued in excess of $230 million

-- disposition of certain assets of one of the major steel producers in the United States; represented seller
+- disposition of certain assets of one of the major steel producers in the United States

 - acquisition of a $100 million gardening tools manufacturer for a NYSE-traded company.